williswangy/am_data_driven_work_flow/README.md

-# AM Parts Density Prediction - Machine Learning Approach
+# AM Parts Density Prediction - Data Science Approach

 ## Overview
 I developed a comprehensive machine learning pipeline to predict the density of Additive Manufacturing (AM) parts.
 This document outlines our data-driven approach, detailing each stage of the pipeline from data preprocessing to model training and evaluation.